 Managing a QA team

-Like any team, a QA team is strong and successful when it’s well organized, features a healthy atmosphere, motivation, a common goal.
-All of this is the result of good management.
+Like any team, a QA team is strong and successful when it’s well organized, features a healthy atmosphere, motivation, and a common goal.
+All of this is the result of solid management.
 Typically, a quality assurance team lead possesses superior technical skills and expertise, but not necessarily the knowledge of how to run a QA team.
 Aside from the general guidelines on team-building, here are some industry-specific recommendations that are worth considering and implementing:

 - Make sure that the requirements for each test case are specified clearly and understood by team members for greater performance